fbpx

 Can Waffles Be Healthy?

 Yes, waffles can be healthy.
-These pumpkin spice waffles are healthy because they are made with wholesome ingredients.
+These homemade pumpkin spice waffles are healthish because they are made with wholesome and nutritious ingredients.
 The healthiness of any waffle recipe, just like any dish, depends on the ingredients.
 From pumpkin purée to yogurt to maple syrup, this waffle recipe is a healthier option than the majority of other recipes out there on the internet streets!

 A cozy, warm, inviting pumpkin breakfast, these healthy pumpkin spice waffles check all the boxes.
 Easy, fluffy, cozy and healthy!
 This easy recipe of pumpkin spice waffles combines all-purpose flour, almond flour, pumpkin puree, yogurt, pumpkin spices, and the extraordinary New Hampshire maple syrup.
 To keep it healthier, I chose the original maple syrup instead of sugar in this healthy pumpkin waffle recipe.
 These pumpkin spice waffles are healthy because they are made with wholesome fall ingredients.

-Why You Will Love This Healthy Pumpkin Spice Waffles
+Why You Will Love This Homemade Pumpkin Spice Waffles

 1. It is easy to make